qusayhameed/Hyperiondev-BootCamp-Projects/README.md

   # At the beginning if entered a wrong word or numbers show an error message
 else:
     print("You have entered a wrong word, please try again")

+## Please note that this is my first capston project to create and practice for HyperianDev Software Engineer BootCamp  😊